 Cindy Butler – Western, Western Dressage, Showmanship, Games, and Trail

 Cindy Butler has been a carded horse show judge for over 20 years.
 She is a USEF R Western and r Western Dressage judge, and also holds cards from the NSBA, ABRA, IBHA, POAC, AMHA, AMHR (R), ASPC Modern (R) and Classic (R), and ASPR (R).
-Additionally, she is the founding and current President of the Western Dressage Association of Illinois and serves on the Western Dressage Association of America Board of Directors.
+Additionally, she is the founding and current President of the Western Dressage Association of Illinois and newly named president of the Western Dressage Association of America.
 In 2016 she was selected to judge the WDAA World Championship Show.